-It is likely, in the event of a No-Deal Brexit, that visits to Europe, specifically within the Schengen Zone, by British tourists will be limited to 90 days in any 180-day period; roughly 3 months in every 6 months.
+It is likely that after the transition period visits to Europe, specifically within the Schengen Zone, by British tourists will be limited to 90 days in any 180-day period; roughly 3 months in every 6 months.
 For the average British traveller this shouldn’t be a problem.
 However, if you like to overwinter in your motorhome in southern Europe and usually stay for 4-6 months, you may want to apply for an extension.
 According to www.schengenvisainfo.com, while it is possible to extend an EU visa, ‘It is very hard, but if you have a strong reason in which you base your application then you have quite a chance to get that visa extension’.
 It is unlikely that extending your motorhome holiday in the EU will be seen as a valid reason.
 For any visa extension you will have to prove you have financial means to support yourself.
 Alternatively, student visas are available – perhaps you could join a course to learn the language of the country you are visiting – and people under 30 can apply for work visas to extend their EU travels – don’t worry, you don’t have to work!

 The plastic EHIC grants the holder state medical care at reduced cost, or for free, in the EU, EEA and Switzerland.
-After March 29, if there is no deal, the NHS advises that this card will no longer be valid.
-The NHS states, ‘If you're planning to travel on or after 29 March, you should continue to buy travel insurance so you can get the healthcare treatment you need.’
+After the transition period, if there is no deal, the NHS advises that this card will no longer be valid.
+The NHS states, ‘If you're planning to travel on or after ..., you should continue to buy travel insurance so you can get the healthcare treatment you need.’
 Keep up-to-date here www.nhs.uk/using-the-nhs/healthcare-abroad/healthcare-when-travelling-abroad/travelling-in-the-european-economic-area-eea-and-switzerland/.

-After a no-deal Brexit your existing pet passport will not be valid if the UK is treated as an unlisted country.
+After the transition period your existing pet passport will not be valid if the UK is treated as an unlisted country.
 In this case you will need to begin your pet preparation 4 months before you intend to travel.
 Gov.uk has full details on the travel requirements for a pet entering the EU after Brexit: https://www.gov.uk/guidance/pet-travel-to-europe-after-brexit.